Skip to content

 });

-filterPlatform array No When the enableNativeUserResource feature is enabled, uniapp automatically collects network request data initiated through system APIs on iOS.
-To avoid duplicate data collection, you can add the filterPlatform: ["ios"] parameter when using gc.request to block manual data collection on iOS platforms.
+filterPlatform array No When the enableNativeUserResource function is enabled, uniapp on iOS will automatically collect network request data initiated through system APIs.
+To avoid duplicate data collection, you can add the filterPlatform: ["ios"] parameter when using gc.request to disable manual data collection on the iOS platform.

 • Manual Collection